 Alistair Duff is professor of information policy in the School of Arts and Creative Industries.
-His special interests include: privacy, surveillance, access to information, digital divide, information inequality, societal impact of information technology, future of media, copyright, population census, opinion and ePunditry.
+His special interests include: information society, network society, privacy, surveillance, access to information, FOI, digital divides, information inequality, social justice, societal impact of information technology, post-industrialism, future of media, copyright, population census, media policy, opinion journalism, and ePunditry.
+Authors of special interest include Daniel Bell, Walter Lippmann, Jurgen Habermas and R.H.
+Tawney.

 Duff's most recent (May 2013- Feb 2017) major project was the Arts and Humanities Research Council-funded, Informing the Good Society (InGSoc): New Directions in Information Policy (www.informingthegoodsociety.com).

 He was a 2006/7 visiting fellow at the Oxford Internet Institute, University of Oxford, and a 2001 summer-school lecturer at the University of Zurich.

 He has served as external examiner for programmes at City University, Lincoln School of Journalism, and Nottingham Trent University.

 Duff is currently module leader on several information modules, as well as a dissertation supervisor at honours, master's and doctoral levels.

 Recent and forthcoming RESEARCH PUBLICATIONS include: